Keyboard shortcuts

 It would be safely escaped (even if it may look pretty strange):

-You can use a different escape method whenever you want, like for HTML attributes:
+You can use a different escape method when appropriate, like for HTML attributes:

 <a href="/{{ attr: handle }}" title="{{ attr: name }}">{{ name }}</a>